Lisa Ling Speaker Fees

-Call 1.800.966.1380 to contact Lisa Ling booking agent, publicist, manager, pr firm, representative and management company if you would like to hire Lisa Ling for a speaker appearance, autograph signing, endorsement deal or corporate event.
-Here you can find speaker fees, booking fees, costs, availability and schedule information.
+Call 1.800.966.1380 to contact Lisa Ling booking agent, publicist, manager, pr firm, representative and management company if you would like to hire Lisa Ling for a speaker appearance, autograph signing, endorsement deal, tradeshow, convention, VIP meet and greet, licensing deal, print advertising, social media marketing campaign, television commercial or corporate event.
+Here you can find Lisa Ling's speaker profile, appearance fees, availability and schedule.
+To check availability and to coordinate booking Lisa Ling for your next event, contact PFP Sports $ Celebrity Talent Agency today.

 With a dose of attitude and modern age philosophy, Lisa Ling brought her "view" of the world to millions of Americans as a co-host of ABC Daytime's popular morning talk and entertainment program, The View.Sitting alongside Barbara Walters, Meredith Vieira, Star Jones and Joy Behar, Ling gave the "twenty-something take" as these five women discussed relevant, everyday issues and shared their daily no-holds-barred opinions and lively colorful conversations.